arielherself/espresso/README.md

 Stockmarkets rallied on the evidence of disinflation.
 The weakening in prices is broad-based.
 The cost<em>s </em>of many consumer goods are falling as supply-chain issues melt away.[ Property prices](https://te.arielherself.xyz/finance-and-economics/2022/10/20/housing-markets-face-a-brutal-squeeze) are also weakening, weighed down by elevated[ interest rates](https://te.arielherself.xyz/finance-and-economics/2022/11/02/the-fed-delivers-another-jumbo-rate-rise-and-its-far-from-done).
 But pressures are not about to disappear overnight.
 In the ultra-tight labour market, wages are rising fast.
 As Russia’s war in Ukraine drags on, oil prices could easily soar again.
 Relief at the slowdown in inflation remains circumscribed.

-## What African governments want from America

-[China’s presence in Africa](https://te.arielherself.xyz/special-report/2022/05/20/the-chinese-african-relationship-is-important-to-both-sides-but-also-unbalanced) is subject to intense scrutiny by the West.
-[Russian interference](https://te.arielherself.xyz/middle-east-and-africa/2022/03/12/why-russia-wins-some-sympathy-in-africa-and-the-middle-east) on the continent worries Western governments, too.
-But America, one of the worriers, also has clout in the region.
-The arrival of dozens of African leaders in Washington on Tuesday, for the first US-Africa Leaders Summit since 2014, is testament to its role.

-For many African countries America is an indispensable security ally.
-Its trade terms also offer preferential access to African exporters.
-And American humanitarian aid has saved millions of lives.
-Yet African politicians want more from their relationship with America, especially when their economies are suffering from the pandemic, the war in Ukraine and their own mismanagement.

-Donald Trump saw Africa through the prism of America’s contest with China.
-But Joe Biden wants to show that he takes the continent’s own agenda seriously.
-American officials say this summit is about listening to what Africans have to say.
-But Africans will still want to hear what America has to offer.

 ## How to rebuild Ukraine, from Paris

 Ukraine’s president, Volodymyr Zelensky, and his French counterpart, Emmanuel Macron, are jointly hosting a conference in Paris on Tuesday on aid for Ukraine.
 Mr Zelensky is appearing by video link, while his prime minister, [Denys Shmyhal](https://te.arielherself.xyz/by-invitation/ukraines-prime-minister-says-reconstruction-planning-must-start-now/21808965), is in the French capital to drum up support for his war-battered country.
 Mr Shmyhal estimates that the [full-scale reconstruction](https://te.arielherself.xyz/international/2022/11/08/donors-are-already-mulling-a-marshall-plan-for-ukraine) of Ukraine will cost $750bn.